 Energy Savings Scheme Exemptions 2014

 The ESS is established by Part 9 of the NSW Electricity Supply Act 1995.
-Sections 119-122 of the Act allow the Minister to publish an Order in the NSW Government Gazette granting full or partial exemption from ESS liabilities in respect of any electricity load used by persons in connection with emissions intensive and trade exposed (EITE) activities.
+Sections 119-122 of the Act allow the Minister for Resources and Energy to publish an Order in the NSW Government Gazette granting full or partial exemption from ESS liabilities in respect of any electricity load used by persons in connection with emissions intensive and trade exposed (EITE) activities.

 The Minister must be satisfied that the electricity load is both EITE and that the exemption is otherwise generally consistent with the objects of Part 9 of the Act.